ben-heil/ben-heil.github.io/_posts/2021-1-29-paper-evaluation.md

 ### Acknowledgements
 This post is funded in part by the Gordon and Betty Moore Foundation's Data-driven Discovery initiative through grant GBMF4552.
+Thanks to [Michael Hoffman](https://twitter.com/michaelhoffman) for [pointing out](https://twitter.com/michaelhoffman/status/1356996687106101249) issues with using ROC curves on imbalanced datasets.